kswanberg/rCBFit/README.md

 * batch_processing (string; '0' or '1'): '0' processes a single dataset; '1' enables batch analysis of a list of inputs defined as in the example CSV below, each additionally defined in the case of batch_processing = 0

+* auto_masking for FAIR-EPI (string; '0', '1', or '2'): '0' requires the user to manually select the analysis ROI on a sample FAIR-EPI image, while '1' uses a multi-step segmentation process to do so without manual user input.
+'2' enables loading of previously traced masks saved as dcms.

+* auto_masking for RARE (string; '0', '1', or '2'): '0' requires the user to manually select the analysis ROI on a sample RARE image, while '1' uses a multi-step segmentation process to do so withoutmanual user input.
+'2' enables loading of previously traced masks saved as dcms.

+* anti_aliasing (string; '0' or '1'): '0' will not implement anti-aliasing correction on rCBF images, while '1' will.

 Example batch input CSV:

 FAIR_directory_fullpath,RARE_directory_fullpath,first_RARE_slice_filename, (optional: FAIR_mask_file_fullpath, RARE_mask_file_fullpath)